CONCURRENT SESSIONS

 Benedetta Artegiani, PhD and Delilah Hendriks, PhD, Princess Maxima Center, Netherlands

-• Drug discovery using stem cell models has advanced several compounds to the clinic.
-Investigators from academia and industry will present approaches for screening, testing, and developing novel drugs for clinical application using stem cell-derived disease models.
+Stem cell-based models have advanced several drug compounds to the clinic.
+This session will feature investigators from academia and industry discussing approaches for screening, testing, and developing novel drugs for clinical application using stem cell-derived disease models.

 Insights into Disease Mechanisms from Stem Cell Research